-In 2019-20, Tooele City worked with the Housing Authority for the approval of three subdivisions for affordable single-family detached housing: Bison Ridge, Buffalo Ridge, and Murdock.
-At the same time, the

-City worked with the Utah Housing Corporation to pass an ordinance to waive impact fees for affordable housing.
+In 2019-2022, Tooele City worked with the Housing Authority for the approval of three subdivisions for affordable single-family detached housing: Bison Ridge, Buffalo Ridge, and Murdock.
+At the same time, the City worked with the Utah Housing Corporation to pass an ordinance to waive impact fees for affordable housing (see Ordinance 2019-30, approved November 20, 2019).
 The ordinance has mechanisms in place to assure that savings generated from decreased or eliminated impact fees do not fatten the developer bottom line but are passed along to the affordable housing purchasers.
 The ordinance contains carefully articulated eligibility requirements and deed restriction language to achieve this beneficial public policy result.
+The mechanisms and eligibility requirements include AMI determinations and the recordation of restrictive covenants developed in cooperation with the Utah Housing Corporation (see Tooele City Code 4-15-5).
 The City has approved impact fee waivers for these Housing Authority projects.
+These projects include the following: